 See Section 4.1.ix of HRSA's SF-424 R&R Application Guide.

 Include the information requested at the top of the abstract.
-Because the abstract is often distributed to provide information to the public and Congress, please prepare this so that it is clear, accurate, concise, and without reference to other parts of the application.
+Because the abstract is often distributed to provide information to the public and Congress, please prepare this so that it is clear, accurate, concise, and without referring to other parts of the application.
 Briefly state the principal needs and problem, goals, proposed activities including target population(s), planned coordination, anticipated products, and plans for evaluation.

-Abstract content: The following describes the different suggested section headers (capitalized) and content.
-The abstract should not exceed one page in length.
+Abstract content: The following describes the different section headers (capitalized) and suggested content, which should be included in the abstract in the corresponding order.
+The abstract must be limited to one page.

-- FUNDING OPPORTUNITY NUMBER: HRSA-20-058. - FUNDING OPPORTUNITY TITLE: U4D Maternal and Child Health (MCH) Pregnancy-Related Care Research Network (PRC-RN) Program. - PROBLEM: Briefly state the principal needs and problems which are addressed by the project. - GOAL(S) AND OBJECTIVES: Identify the major goal(s) and objectives for the period of performance.
-Typically, the goal is stated in a sentence or paragraph, and the objectives are presented in a numbered list. - PROPOSED ACTIVITIES AND TARGET POPULATION(S): Describe the programs and activities used to attain the objectives, and comment on innovations and other characteristics of the proposed plan. - COORDINATION: Describe the coordination planned with appropriate national, regional, state, and/or local health agencies, professional groups, and/or organizations that function as stakeholders or partners in the proposed project.

-- PRODUCTS: Provide a brief description of the anticipated products of this MCH Research Network, including modes of dissemination of project activities and findings. - EVALUATION: Briefly describe the evaluation methods used to assess program outcomes and the effectiveness and efficiency of the project in attaining goals and objectives. - KEY TERMS: From Appendix B select: (a) significant content terms that describe your project (maximum of 10 content terms), (b) targeted populations (select all that apply), and (c) age ranges (select all that apply), and include at the end of your abstract.
+- FUNDING OPPORTUNITY NUMBER: HRSA-20-061 - FUNDING OPPORTUNITY TITLE: U5D Maternal and Child Health Pediatric Research Network Program (MCH PedsRN) - PROBLEM: Briefly state the principal needs and problems that are addressed by the project. - GOAL(S) AND OBJECTIVES: Identify the major goal(s) and objectives for the period of performance.
+Typically, the goal is stated in a sentence or paragraph, and the objectives are presented in a numbered list. - PROPOSED ACTIVITIES AND TARGET POPULATION(S): Describe the programs and activities used to attain the objectives, the target population(s) addressed, and comment on innovations and other characteristics of the proposed plan. - COORDINATION: Describe the coordination planned with, and participation of, appropriate national, regional, state, and/or local health agencies, interdisciplinary professional groups and providers, and/or organizations that function as stakeholders or partners in the proposed project. - PRODUCTS: Provide a brief description of the anticipated products of this Network, including modes of dissemination of project activities and findings. - EVALUATION: Briefly describe the evaluation methods used to assess program outcomes as well as the effectiveness and efficiency of the project in attaining goals and objectives. - KEY TERMS: From Appendix B select: (a) significant content terms that describe your project (maximum of 10 content terms), (b) targeted populations (select all that apply), and (c) age ranges (select all that apply), and include at the end of your abstract.